-When a {vm_name} is specified with the add_vm command a lookup is performed with libvirt to ensure that the VM exists, {vm_name} is used as an unique identifier to associate channels with a particular VM and for executing operations on a VM within the CLI.
-VMs do not have to be running in order to add them.
+When a {vm_name} is specified with the add_vm command, a lookup is performed with libvirt to ensure that the VM exists. {vm_name} is a unique identifier to associate channels with a particular VM and for executing operations on a VM within the CLI.
+VMs do not have to be running to add them.